 General Description / Cultural Significance

 The elegant tropical tree cabreuva, Myrocarpus fastigiatus, is native to Chile and used primarily for medicine.
 It yields an aromatic balsam that has been used for centuries to heal wounds and scars, and to treat respiratory problems.
 The cabreuva tree is harvested from the wild, and its essential oil is distilled from wood chips.
-Its fragrance is mild and woody, and of coumarin, is sometimes said to smell similar to rose.
+Its fragrance is mild, woody, and coumarin—smelling similar to sweet hay, vanilla and rose.
 The oil can treat seasonal colds or can be used to create a healing salve, as it has antiseptic qualities.
 The wood from the tree has also traditionally been used in construction, as it is sturdy and resistant to mold.

 Climate Change/Conservation Status

 Chile is a country of around 19 million, with large swathes of undisturbed beauty.
 This is partly due to the distribution of the country’s population; 90% of the country’s inhabitants live around the country’s capital, Santiago.
 The rest of the country is relatively unpopulated.
 Despite such a configuration of people, their natural resources have been under continuous, widespread threat of deforestation and degradation from air pollution and industrial emissions.
 These conditions, along with habitat loss, have put the cabreuva tree in decline.